DeepMind

 3.2.1.2 Evaluation frequency (25%) 10%

 They demonstrate an intent to run evaluations frequently, according to a “safety buffer”, implying that this pertains to rate of progress of AI capabilities, but do not describe what this safety buffer is or what determines how frequently these are run.
+They commit to evaluating at least whenever there is the “first external deployment” or “if the model has meaningful new capabilities or a material increase in performance.”
+However, to improve, their frequency should not depend on noticing capability jumps, as jumps may be larger than mitigations can prepare for by the time they are noticed.
+Instead, a frequent pace could guarantee consistent measurement.

 Quotes: